milanaryal/milanaryal.github.io/_posts/2014/2014-09-09-syntax-highlighting-with-prism-js.md

 ### Installing on WordPress

 Easily highlight your code on WordPress with WP PrismJS.
-Simply [download](http://wordpress.org/plugins/wp-prismjs-syntax-highlighter/) & activate the plugin and a new icon on your TinyMCE editor will appear.
+Simply <a href="http://wordpress.org/plugins/wp-prismjs-syntax-highlighter/" rel="nofollow">download</a> & activate the plugin and a new icon on your TinyMCE editor will appear.
 Click on it and you will be able to enter your indented code; choose the language; specifying the maximum height of the code window and the filename.

 ### Installing on Blogger/Tumblr

-To install PrismJS on your Blogger/Tumblr blog you can upload `prism.css` and `prism.js` files on [Dropbox](http://www.dropbox.com/) because we cannot host file in the Blogger/Tumblr site.
+To install PrismJS on your Blogger/Tumblr blog you can upload `prism.css` and `prism.js` files on <a href="http://www.dropbox.com/" rel="nofollow">Dropbox</a> because we cannot host file in the Blogger/Tumblr site.
 Then as same process above go to template edit and inculde `prism.css` file link before the `</head>` tag and `prism.js` file link before `</body>` tag.

 **See also:** [How to host assets with Dropbox on your website]({% post_url 2015-08-19-hosting-images-with-dropbox-on-your-website %})